 Tel: 0116 252 2535

-SJ contributes to a range of undergraduate modules, and offers a specialist final-year option on conflict, violence and warfare in Antiquity.
-He is Director of the MA Archaeology of the Roman World.
+Professor Simon James contributes to a range of undergraduate modules.
+He is Director of MA Archaeology of the Roman World.
 For PhD supervision topics, and past and present PhD students, see Research Interests.